Holyrood Palace is the British Queen’s official residence in Scotland.

 You get to find out how it got its name, about the Monks who lived in the building, and many of the famous events that happened.

-The Queen’s Gallery hosts themed exhibitions, which are continuously changing.
+The Queen’s Gallery at Palace of Holyroodhouse hosts themed exhibitions, which are continuously changing.

 Exhibits such as paintings, rare furniture, decorative arts, photographs, etc. get picked from the Royal Collection and put together for the visitors.